Substandard engine oils are destroying Nigerian cars - Bidemi Fahm - Vanguard News

-Oil and Gas expert, Mr. Bidemi Fahm has raised alarm over some of the engine oils currently being sold at petrol stations, auto part shops, and some other sales outlets in Nigeria can cause damage to car engine.
+Oil and Gas expert, Mr. Bidemi Fahm has raised the alarm over some of the engine oils currently being sold at petrol stations, auto part shops, and some other sales outlets in Nigeria, saying they can cause damage to car engine.

 “At some Nigerian filling stations, obsolete motor oils with performance levels as low as API “SD” are being dispensed and sold from storage tanks to ill-informed customers.
 Some of these obsolete oils are also not hard to find on shelves alongside the current “SJ”, “SL”, “SM” and “SN” motor oils at these same outlets and auto parts stores.
 One common mistake people make when buying engine oil is to be guided by price.
 Fact: engine oils with a Service Classification prior to SN (including the obsolete SD, SE, SF, etc.) are often priced close to that of API SN, so don’t be guided by price.”